Welcome February (Almanac 2025)

 Chickweed, Hairy Bittercress, Dandelion Leaves, Sow Thistle, Wintercress, Edible Roots such as Dandelion and Wild Garlic, Nettle Tips

-Nettles often start to grow new leaves in early February, pick only the new leaf tips as they are tender and give the best flavour in soups, casseroles and other pestos.
+Nettles often start to grow new leaves in early February, pick only the new leaf tips as they are tender and give the best flavour in soups, casseroles and pestos.

 At your local market or farm shop

-Vegetables - Purple Sprouting Broccoli, Carrots, Brussels Sprouts, Turnips, Beetroot, Spinach, Jerusalem Artichoke, Kale, Chard, Lettuce, Chicory, Endive, Cauliflower, Cabbages, Celeriac, Swede, Leeks, Forced Rhubarb, Sweet Potatoes, Potatoes,
+Vegetables - Purple Sprouting Broccoli, Carrots, Brussels Sprouts, Turnips, Beetroot, Spinach, Jerusalem Artichoke, Kale, Chard, Lettuce, Chicory, Endive, Cauliflower, Cabbages, Celeriac, Swede, Leeks, Forced Rhubarb, Sweet Potatoes, Potatoes

 Fresh Herbs - Winter Savory, Parsley, Chervil, Thyme, Coriander, Rosemary, Bay, Sage